Intern with Us

 Ashinaga Senegal welcomes bilingual interns speaking French and English to participate in its internship program based in Dakar.
-With internship durations ranging between two and six months, interns are given the opportunity to play an integral role in Ashinaga Senegal’s diverse range of activities.
+With internship durations ranging between two and four months, interns are given the opportunity to play an integral role in Ashinaga Senegal’s diverse range of activities.

 All interns are given the opportunity to work on research and practice-based projects in support of Ashinaga Senegal’s activities, with the internship program principally focusing on finding a team of interns to mentor and teach ambitious students each selected from a different country in francophone Sub-Saharan Africa and dedicated to have a positive impact in their community of origin after their studies.

 The Ashinaga students participating in our francophone study camp spend four months in Dakar preparing to study at and applying for universities in France, Belgium, and francophone Canada, while also developing the leadership skills, self-confidence, and ambition necessary to return to their home countries as experts in their respective fields.

 As part of this process, interns are principally tasked with developing and teaching an academic curriculum, coordinating extracurricular leadership activities, and providing support and guidance during the university application process through individual mentoring sessions with students.

 Additionally, interns could be asked to participate in Ashinaga Senegal’s networking activities as we seek to raise awareness and develop links with organisations in Dakar and across francophone Africa.

 Interns are expected to work in varied roles within Ashinaga Senegal, and we are therefore looking for dedicated, versatile, and capable applicants from a range of academic and cultural backgrounds.
 All interns should be fluent French and English speakers, with a good understanding of either the French, Belgian, or Canadian higher education systems being highly advantageous.